 16th May – 27th June, 2015

-Most recently, Sarah and her Avenues of Honour Exhibition have been invited to the Franco-Australien Museum in Villers-Bretonneux, France where it will exhibited over Anzac Day 2017.
+Most recently Sarah’s Avenues of Honour Exhibition travelled to Villers-Bretonneux and Corbie, France, where it was exhibited over Anzac Day 2017.

 Musee Franco-Australien, Villers-Bretonneux, France